lance313/text_adventure/readme.md

 This game is a ton of fun!
-Alphonso did a bang up job!
+Alfonso did a bang up job!